John Lewis Black Friday deals 2019 - 20% off sale goes live early

 Apple’s HomePod went from £319 to £279, which is a great price for the home speaker – you can get it for the same price now.
 Sonos One, which always sells well, dropped to £164 from £199.
 There’s now a Gen 2.
 You can also get the Sonos Playbar Sound Bar for £649 currently that’s £50 off.

-When it came to wearable tech, John Lewis slashed the price on the Garmin Fenix 5 smartwatch with £79 off.
+When it came to wearable tech, John Lewis slashed the price on the Garmin Fenix 5 smartwatch with £79 off and has done the same this year; currently priced at £399.

+If it’s camera’s you are after, John Lewis and Partners has some offers on products exclusive to the retailer.
+This Fujifilm X-A5 Compact System Camera with XC 15-45mm OIS Lens is now £399 with a saving of £50 for customers.
+You can make a massive £250.95 saving on this Panasonic Lumix which comes with a free leather camera case and 4K Ultra HD capabilities, now £399.

 John Lewis Black Friday phone deals

-John Lewis had quite a few phone deals last year, with £30 off the iPhone XR, £200 off Huawei P20 and £40 off Google Pixel 3.
+John Lewis had quite a few phone deals last year, with £30 off the iPhone XR and £200 off Huawei P20.

 When you get certain Samsung Galaxy A series or S10 phones you can claim a pair of Galaxy Buds at no extra cost.